fatihgozenc/zen-react-scripts/README.md

     }
     "browserslist": "edge >= 13, firefox >= 50, and_ff >= 50, chrome >= 49, and_chr >= 49, ios >= 9.4, safari >= 9.4, samsung >= 5, and_uc >= 11.8, opera >= 40, op_mob >= 40, baidu >= 7"
 ```

+## Environment Files
+By default `.env` file will be checked for environment variables.
+If you place `.env.production` or `.env.development`, these files will overwrite default `.env` file that you've placed before.

 ## Commands